dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 ![network-basics-v5.png](network-basics-v5.png)

 * A **Default Gateway** is the node in a computer network using that serves as the forwarding host (i.e. router) to other networks when no other route specification matches the destination IP address of a packet.
-This is typically used for internet connectivity.
+This is typically used for internet connectivity as its easier to say forward all traffic to any address that the gateway doesn't know about, rather than listing every address on the internet!

 ```bash
 # Manually add a default gateway / route